Usage message: Anti-patterns

 A usage statement is not an error message, and thus it should generally only be printed when specifically requested by the user (via --help, or -h, or -?, or some similar flag or argument).
-It should be written to the standard output; if the user has entered an incorrect command, the program should ideally respond with a succinct error message that describes the exact error made by the user rather than printing the usage statement and requiring the user to figure out what the mistake was.
+It should be written to the standard error; if the user has entered an incorrect command, the program should ideally respond with a succinct error message that describes the exact error made by the user rather than printing the usage statement and requiring the user to figure out what the mistake was.
 If the user fails to pass the correct number of arguments, for example, a single line stating that an argument is missing is far more useful than several pages of output providing a general usage.